wongwaituck/flareon_public/flareon2014/Challenge2/README.md

 eval($do_me); ?>
 ```

-We run this with a PHP interpreter (I used [http://sandbox.onlinephpfunctions.com/]()) and we get the following error:
+This seems like a simple codebook (unlike what the terms suggest, the MZ is a troll).
+Since I am lazy, we run this with a PHP interpreter (I used [http://sandbox.onlinephpfunctions.com/](http://sandbox.onlinephpfunctions.com/)) and we get the following error:

 ```
 <br />